team8626/team8626_javacoding/Example7/readme.md

-## Add More parameters to the subsystems
+### Add More parameters to the subsystems
     All stored locally
-    Printed using update dashboard
+    Printed using update Dashboard
         Note: we are printing to screen, in real live this is sent to the driverStation